PedroChaps/pedrochaps.github.io/src/translatedToPT.md

 - Multiple certificates of merit and honor during school, as well as delegate and sub-delegate of class multiple times and member of the Students Association on the last year of school.
 - High academic performance during the course
 - Top 5 on the Cryptohack platform as of today (2022-08-03)
 - Finalist in the nacional CyberSecurity event CSCPT 21, followed by a trip to Prague, Czech Republic 🇨🇿 to participate in the european event ECSC 2021.
+I got the following award for participating:
 - Finalist in the nacional CyberSecurity event CSCPT 22, followed by a trip to Viena, Austria 🇦🇹 to participate in the european event ECSC 2022.

 # Diz Olá